microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-01.md

   - [SQL Server Management Studio (SSMS) (Windows)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)
   - [Azure Data Studio (Windows, Mac OS, and Linux)](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)

-## Introduction (Optional)
+## Introduction

-In this challenge you will import several parquet files from Blob Storage into your Datawarehouse and then you will move data from staging area to the production one.
+In this challenge you will import several parquet files from Blob Storage into your data warehouse and then you will move data from staging area to the production one.

+You can find all the files for this challnge into the Zip file provided by your coach at this path: _./Resources/Challenge-01/_

 ## Description